samrap/acf-fluent/readme.md

             ->get();
 ```

-When we call the builder's get method, it will now check to make sure the call to `get_field` has returned a non-null value.
-If the value is null, we will instead get the string 'Hello World', otherwise we will get the actual value of the `heading` field.
+When we call the builder's get method, it will now check to make sure the call to `get_field` has returned a non-null or empty value.
+If the value is null or empty, we will instead get the string 'Hello World', otherwise we will get the actual value of the `heading` field.
+Note that "empty" refers to an empty array or a string whose length is zero.

 #### `Samrap\Acf\Fluent\Builder::expect(string $type)`